 The Silk Road– Three magic words that represent a world of mystery and fascination.
 The Silk Road has been thought of through the years as an intriguing journey taken only by brave merchants and missionaries who dared to travel it.
 Many dangers stood in the paths of the caravans and great preparations were required before setting out.
 One had to be prepared to defend oneself from robbers and from severe weather conditions, to learn to deal with legends of monsters and ghosts, and to carry a large amount of equipment.
 This tour travels through China and Uzbekistan – the most majestic and dramatic areas of the Silk Road.READ MORE

 Uzbekistan– This colorful nation is located in central Asia and carries with it the mysterious aroma of bazaars and monasteries surrounded by deserts and mountains.
-The beautiful desert area became the meeting place of people with traditional cultures of the south and the nomads and the fighters of the north.
-Here was created a unique culture and impressive cities like Bukhara and Samarkand.Close this
+The beautiful desert area became the meeting place of people with traditional cultures of the south and the nomads and fighters of the north.
+Together they created a unique culture as well as the impressive cities of Bukhara and Samarkand.Close this

 We leave Urumqi and travel to Turpan which is situated 155 meters below sea level, the lowest place in China and the second lowest in the world after the Dead Sea.
 The Turpan plain is the warmest place in all of China and maybe in the world.READ MORE